Phi Beta Delta is the Honor Society for International Scholars.

 Membership is offered to undergraduate and graduate international students, as well as domestic students who have studied abroad and are involved in international activities on campus.
 Honorary memberships are reserved for faculty and staff who have demonstrated outstanding service to the cause of international education, international exchange and internationalization.

-The induction ceremony was held on April 24, 2017 in the Stout School of Education.
-17 student members along with 3 honorary members of the faculty and staff were brought into membership.
+The induction ceremony was held on April 23, 2018.
+8 students and 5 members of the faculty and staff were brought into membership.